kejyang/Image-Hoster/README.md

 __User image page__

-Here you can view your own work and either edit the title/description or deltet the image.
+Here you can view your own work and either edit the title/description or delete the image.